Estimated reading time: 9 minutes

 After a while, you can add a tiny bit of wool or something similar to the collar as if you are attaching a lead, so they get used to having a lead attached.

 Once your puppy has gotten used to the short piece of wool attached to its collar, it’s time to add a longer piece of string to the collar.
-Once your dog has got used to walking around the house and exploring with the string attached to his collar, gently pick it up and follow them around the house and garden, holding the string, rewarding them as you go.
+Once your dog has gotten used to walking around the house and exploring with the string attached to his collar, gently pick it up and follow it around the house and garden, holding the string and rewarding it as you go.

 After doing this for a couple of days, it is time to swap the string for a lightweight lead.
 Leave your favourite dog toy at home.